-STUDY PURPOSE 1.3
+1.3 STUDY PURPOSE

 This Functional Servicing Report (FSR) aims to provide and assess various water, sanitary, stormwater and traffic servicing alternatives for the Study Area.
+A detailed stormwater management and transportation plan are provided under separate cover to be read in conjunction with the FSR.